TekMonksGitHub/monkshu/README.md

 The Monkshu Project
 Monkshu - The HTML5/REST/JSON/Node.js/API Application Server
 ================================================================
 A complete Enterprise Application Server for Mobile apps (iOS and Android), Responsive HTML 5 Apps, and JSON API services.
 Consists of web container (called frontend), JSON API container (called backend), and hybrid iOS and Android app frameworks.
-Utilizing KNEX framework for database access.
+Utilizing KNEX framework for database SQL query generation (optional).

-The idea is to produce a full Enterprise Application Sever based on Node.js, HTML5, Javascript, Android and iOS apps with a KNEX for database querying.
+The idea is to produce a full Enterprise Application Sever based on Node.js, HTML5, Javascript, Android and iOS apps with KNEX for database querying.

-Single unified codebase, with minimum external dependencies - currently the only real major dependency is KNEX for DB access.
+Single unified codebase, with minimum external dependencies - currently the only real major dependency is KNEX for DB query generation (if needed, else optional).

 HTML5 + Node.js + REST + Mobile (Android/iOS) + Database (MySQL, Oracle, etc. using KNEX) + Globalization (i18n) support.